liqd/adhocracy4/docs/timeline.md

     -   index of own cluster in the timeline
 -   get_detail_url
     -   if there is only one module in the project, the datail view equals the project view
-    -   if the cluster has more than one modules, there is a special module view
+    -   if the cluster has more than one module, there is a special module view
-    -   if there is only one module, but the timeline is displayed, the project view has to be shown with the corresponsing timeline tile active
+    -   if there is only one module, but the timeline is displayed, the project view has to be shown with the corresponding timeline tile active

 ## Offline events